 A eureka moment in the apple’s domestication was how to deal with the unpredictable characteristics of trees grown from pips.
 The solution was cloning trees with tasty fruit by a process called grafting: something that was mastered by Roman times and led to the naming of cultivated varieties (cultivars).
 More than 7000 apple varieties are known worldwide!

 Apples are in the rose family, which includes many familiar fruits.
 Apples and some other close relatives have what is called a pome fruit.
 Pomes have one or more seeds surrounded by a fleshy covering that attracts animals to eat the fruit and disperse the seeds.
 Until the last few decades the only way to understand the relationships between these different fruits was by direct observation, but scientists can now use DNA to improve their family trees.

 The entire genetic “blueprint” of an apple, known as its genome, was first published in 2010.
 By analysing and comparing genomes from different apples, scientists can improve our understanding of the genes responsible for qualities like flavour and disease resistance.
 We can use this knowledge to have greater control over apple breeding and farming techniques.
 In December 2022 the Darwin Tree of Life project published the entire genome of the native European crab apple.
 The genome was sequenced from a wild Scottish tree growing in Glen Falloch.

 The Wonder of Apples

-A new genome sequencing project, called the Darwin Tree of Life, is aiming to sequence lots of apples.
-This includes Scotland’s native crabapple and around 50 cultivated varieties of domestic apple.
+The Darwin Tree of Life genome sequencing also includes around 50 cultivated varieties of domestic apple.
 The study will examine the relatedness and origins of apples.
 Useful genes may be found in wild apples and among the thousands of cultivated varieties.
 Twenty-five cultivars from the Garden’s apple collection have been successfully sequenced as part of this work.

 A Whole Lot of Lab